talonhub/community/PRACTICES.md

 # Sleep Practices

-- Use the `sleep` action instead of the Python `time.sleep` function
+- Use the `sleep` action instead of the Python `time.sleep` function.
-- Avoid sleeping inside a cron thread
+- Avoid sleeping inside a cron thread because Talon currently runs all of the cron jobs in a single thread.